 Two-door LeBaron coupes were heavily modified by Cars & Concepts in Brighton, Michigan on their way to becoming convertibles—the process included 32 steps.
-A boxed-in backbone was installed along the center of the car and a three-piece windshield header was welded to the A pillars.
-New door glass was installed and door wedges were added.
-A new fiberglass panel was added to hold the rather small rear seats and the convertible motor was mounted on the floor pan behind the rear bulkhead.
+They installed a boxed-in backbone along the center of the car and welded a three-piece windshield header to the A-pillars.
+Next, Cars & Concepts installed new door glass and added door wedges.
+Finally, they added a new fiberglass panel to hold the rather small rear seats and mounted the convertible motor on the floor pan behind the rear bulkhead.

-The convertible top itself had a plastic rear window and a very wide rear quarter panels; Car and Driver wrote that this created “a sort of Conestoga-wagon effect.”
-The top was actuated from a button on the console and a padded top boot snapped into place when the top was lowered.
+The convertible top itself had a plastic rear window and broad rear quarter panels; Car and Driver wrote that this created “a sort of Conestoga-wagon effect.”
+The top was actuated from a button on the console, and a padded top boot snapped into place when the top was lowered.

-A K 2.2-liter inline 4 cylinder engine with two-barrel Holley carburetor producing 84 bhp was the base engine.
-A two-barrel carbureted Mitsubishi G54B 2.6-liter inline 4 cylinder with 92 bhp and 20 additional ft-lbs of torque was available for an additional $171.
+A K 2.2-liter inline four with a two-barrel Holley carburetor producing 84 bhp was the base engine.
+A two-barrel carbureted Mitsubishi G54B 2.6-liter inline four with 92 bhp and 20 additional ft-lbs of torque was available for an added $171.
 Both engines were paired with a TorqueFlite three-speed automatic transmission.
 Mileage with the base engine was 25 city/36 highway by the standards of the day.
 The optional engine was rated at 23 city/31 highway and brought the 0-60 time down from about 17 (aargh!) seconds to about 15 seconds.